How Can We Help?

 An international health insurance policy may also be acceptable provided it covers you (and any family members included in your visa) for at least AU$1M in medical expenses and emergency services and meets the Department’s minimum requirements.

-If you are lodging your visa application while you are outside Australia, your health insurance does not need to come into effect until you arrive in Australia on a TSS visa.
+If you are lodging your visa application while you are outside Australia, your health insurance does not need to come into effect until you arrive in Australia on a Subclass 482 visa.
 You can provide an estimated start date to your insurance provider, and then change it once you know if you will be arriving in Australia earlier or later than that date.
 This should mean that you don’t have to pay for your health insurance until you arrive in Australia.
 For further information about this, please speak to your insurance provider.

 Note that there is no obligation under the immigration regulations for an employer/sponsor to pay for your health insurance.